 Croatia is an Eastern Europe country that hugs the Mediterranean turquoise coastline.
 Many cities are making access improvements for travellers in Croatia.
 To start, this website lists the beaches in Croatia with accessible features.

-Of all the places in Croatia the most accessible so far are: the City of Varazdin, Istria, Povijesni muzej Istre, Pula, Crkva sv.
+Of all the places in Croatia, the most accessible destinations are the following: the City of Varazdin, Istria, Povijesni muzej Istre, Pula, Crkva sv.
 Peregrina, Umag, and Freske u crkvi sv.
 Kuzme i Damjana, Fažana.
 Other major cities in Croatia are working to improve their accessibility, but still lack a lot of access.
 For instance, the city of Zagreb isn’t very accessible at this time.

-You can download the Guide for the disabled traveler in Istria that lists the customer services, shops, offices and public services (health), pharmacies, cultural sights.
+You can download the Guide for the disabled traveler in Istria that lists the customer services, shops, offices, public services (health), pharmacies, and cultural sights.
 We also have a guide for the blind, which also does the translation.
-See accessible travel guides for Istra, Kvarner, and Dalmatia for tips on travelling to Croatia.

 Here is a city map of Pula.
-The WC icons on the map represent restrooms (click on area for closer looks of where WCs are located).
+The WC icons on the map represent restrooms (click on the area for closer looks at where WCs are located).

 - Amphitheatre, Pula

-The most famous and important monument and the start and ending point of every sightseeing tour of the town Pula, is the Amphitheatre, popularly called the Arena of Pula, which was once the site of gladiator fights.
-Persons with access needs can move freely in on the grounds.
+The most famous and important monument and the start and end point of every sightseeing tour of the town Pula, is the Amphitheatre, popularly called the Arena of Pula, which was once the site of gladiator fights.
+Persons with access needs can move freely on the grounds.

 - Sacred hearts, Pula